jdutta/jdutta.github.io/_posts/2014-03-08-weekend-of-jekyll-gist-and-d3.md

 orphan gh-pages branch.
 I was
 almost going that way when I found what Mike Bostock's [bl.ocks.org](http://bl.ocks.org/) offers.
 It is a convenient mechanism to host an index.html, complete with code highlighting, by putting it in a gist in github.
-I am giving it a shot.
+For example, [https://gist.github.com/jdutta/9458987](https://gist.github.com/jdutta/9458987) becomes live on [http://bl.ocks.org/jdutta/9458987](http://bl.ocks.org/jdutta/9458987), just like magic.

 The demo links are available in the [d3viz wiki](https://github.com/jdutta/d3viz/wiki).